 Our dienophile has two electron withdrawing groups placed on opposite sides of the pi bond.
 So which electron withdrawing group do we point to when determining exo or endo ?

 We can’t distinguish them!
 Therefore there is no exo or endo in this case.
 The product will, however, exist as a mixture of enantiomers.
 [Note 2] .
 And yes, these two molecules are enantiomers, not diastereomers.
-Hover here for a pop-up view here, or use the See this image link.
-See this image.
+Hover here for a pop-up view or click this link.

 This post is just intended to give some examples of discerning exo and endo, and we can leave it at that.